Forbidden (band): Reunions and Omega Wave (2001–2010)

-Switching drummers and hiatus (2011–present)
+Switching drummers, hiatus and third reunion (2011–present)

 In August 2011, drummer Mark Hernandez left Forbidden, citing personal reasons.
 Gene Hoglan replaced him for a few shows, including Alcatraz Festival.
 In November of that year, the band announced their new drummer was Sasha Horn.
 However, in July 2012 when Matt Camacho announced he was leaving the band to pursue his legal career and Russ Anderson stated his intention to "take a break" from the music business, Forbidden was effectively over once more, with Locicero stating in 2013: "Unfortunately, I think Russ is finished, and by the time he would want to step up and do it again, it would be too late.
 It became painfully obvious to me that Russ really wasn't cut out for the road anymore and that's why Forbidden broke up the first time.
 I ended up doing too much work and I needed everyone to step up and help me out, and the same thing started happening again; when the original members aren't really motivated, it's just not fun anymore.
 So I don't think I ever want to go backwards again."

-Although Forbidden has not performed live since 2012 nor been active since the split with Camacho and Anderson, Locicero reported in April 2016 that the band is still under contract with Nuclear Blast.
+Although Forbidden had not performed live since 2012 nor been active since the split with Camacho and Anderson, Locicero reported in April 2016 that the band was still under contract with Nuclear Blast.
 Despite not ruling out the possibility of a reunion, he stated, "The schematics are very confusing here.
 When we ended, there was two members from out of state (one out of the country) plus Matt and Russ retired from music until further notice.
 All of this presents a large hurdle if we just 'wanna get together to jam.'
 So you must understand that it is simply not likely.
 But as I stated, never say never."

+In April 2023, Forbidden launched an official Instagram account, posting images displaying each letter of their band logo in front of a black background; those posts had led to speculation that a third reunion of Forbidden was in the works.
+This reunion was officially announced on April 19, with Norman Skinner replacing Russ Anderson (who is now retired from the music industry) on vocals.

+Forbidden played their first show in 11 years on July 16, 2023 at Baltic Kiss in Richmond, which was held as a "secret show" under the name Twisted into Evil, followed nearly a month later by an appearance at the Alcatraz festival in Kortrijk.
+The band's additional reunion dates included opening for Death Angel at two shows in San Francisco in December 2023, and appearing at the Hell's Heroes Festival in Houston in March 2024.
+Forbidden had also begun writing new material for their next studio album, which was planned for an early 2025 release.
+The band released its first song in 15 years "Divided by Zero" to streaming services on June 26, 2025.
+The group was heading to Europe that summer and playing at the Alcatraz Festival.